LowLevelDaniel/COIL/processing_units.md

 ## 1. Introduction

 The COIL Processing Units specification defines the abstract model of computational devices targeted by COIL.
 This document describes the classification, capabilities, and characteristics of various processing units, providing compiler developers with the information needed to effectively target diverse hardware architectures.
+Importantly, COIL's core functionality operates on single devices without requiring runtime support, while multi-device targeting is provided as an optional extension for more complex environments.

 ## 2. Processing Unit Model